-Miracle Park is a project designed for people of all disabilities to play and work!
+Miracle Park is a project designed for people with different abilities to play and work!
 It will be located in Rock Hill, SC and will be the first of it’s kind in the US!

 Miracle Park consists of 2 Miracle Fields.
 For more information on Miracle Fields and Miracle Leagues, go to www.themiracleleague.net/

-Miracle Park Consists of a 100 ft. x 200 ft.
-Playground designed specifically for the disabled population.
+Miracle Park Consists of a 100 ft. x 200 ft. playground designed specifically for folks with different abilities.

 Miracle Park will consist of 2 Multi Purpose fields which can be used for soccer, flag football, kickball, etc.

-Miracle Park will include a Cafe/Coffee Retail building which will be run and served by people with disabilities.
+Miracle Park will include a Cafe/Coffee Retail building which will be run and served by people with different abilities.

 Phase 1 of Miracle Park is expected to be completed by the end of 2020 which will consist of the first Miracle Field along with the Playground.
 The total Timeline for full completion is 3-4 Years.